scieloorg/packtools/README.rst

   -h, --help            show this help message and exit --annotated           reproduces the XML with notes at elements that have
                         errors
+  --raw                 each result is encoded as json, without any
+                        formatting, and written to stdout in a single line.
   --nonetwork           prevents the retrieval of the DTD through the network --assetsdir ASSETSDIR
                         lookup, at the given directory, for each asset